-- (18) Paperwork Retention and Updating.
-You must save the OSHA 300 Log, the privacy case list (if any), the annual summary, and the DCBS Form 801 or equivalent forms for 5 years following the end of the calendar year that they cover. - (a) During the storage period, you must update your stored OSHA 300 Logs to include newly discovered recordable injuries or illnesses and to show any changes that have occurred in the classification of previously recorded injuries and illnesses.
+- (f) When you maintain records for all of your establishments at your headquarters or other central location, each 300A Summary form must be specific to each separate establishment. - (18) Paperwork Retention and Updating. - (a) You must save the OSHA 300 Log, the privacy case list (if any), the 300A Summary form, and the DCBS Form 801 or equivalent forms for 5 years following the end of the calendar year that they cover. - (b) During the storage period, you must update your stored OSHA 300 Logs to include newly discovered recordable injuries or illnesses and to show any changes that have occurred in the classification of previously recorded injuries and illnesses.
 If the description or outcome of a case changes, you must remove or line out the original entry and enter the new information.